 What is the EDI?

-Why is the EDI Important?
+Why is the EDI important?

-Decades of research demonstrate that what happens in early childhood influences lifelong health, well-being, and learning.
-Brain development happens quickly in the early years of life — from birth to the start of kindergarten, more brain connections are made than between kindergarten and adulthood.
+Research shows that what happens in early childhood plays a big role in lifelong health, well-being, and learning.
+From birth to the start of kindergarten, more brain connections are made than between kindergarten and adulthood.
 Positive experiences during this time can help the brain develop in healthy ways.

-The EDI is Voluntary
+The EDI is a population-level research tool

 EDI Informed Passive Consent Letters